Rapid cancer registration and associated clinical activity data

 based on available data

-(Grouped into Emergency presentation, GP referral, Screening, TWW and Other; not available for surgical tumour resection activity)
+(Grouped into Emergency presentation, GP referral, Screening, TWW, Other outpatient and Other [combining Inpatient elective,

 - Stage at diagnosis - TNM stage at diagnosis (only available for some cancer groups and/or for some of the cases within each cancer group, as detailed above;